kspalaiologos/snakes/README.md

 Any signal sent by the bot (SIGSEGV, SIGFPE) counts as a loss for the said bot.

 Create a function called `bot` which takes a 2-D, 32x16 array of characters as it's input representing the board and the character it plays.
-Return either 'L', 'R', 'U', or 'D' (as a string or character constant).
+Return either 'L', 'R', 'U', or 'D'.
 Define a string constant containing the name of your bot:

 ```c